Will AI Replace Operations Managers?

 AI task scores based on O*NET occupational task data (US Dept. of Labor)

-Core tasks for Operations Managers and how much of each one todayβs AI can handle autonomously β higher = more displacement risk.
+Core tasks for Operations Managers and how much of each one today’s AI can handle.
+Higher scores mean more of that task is AI-automatable today - not a direct forecast of job loss.
 Hover any bar to see per-model scores.

 Oversee daily production or service delivery workflows by monitoring KPIs, resolving bottlenecks, and reallocating staff or resources in real time